zetavg/chromium-website/site/chromium-os/developer-library/reference/tools/repo-tool/index.md

 you can run `repo selfupdate` to force it.

-This guidance applies equally to [rollbacks] -- repo will automatically roll itself back as neeeded; see that section for more details.
+This guidance applies equally to [rollbacks] -- repo will automatically roll itself back as needed; see that section for more details.

 ## Updating The Launcher